Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 ## 13.9.0 - 24 Aug 2023

-Platform Management 13.9.0 is a minor release which includes one new feature and several fixed issues.
+Platform Management 13.9.0 is a minor release which includes one new feature and three fixed issues.

 __New feature__